-5.1.4 Request for Quotations (RFQ)
+5.1.4 Electronic Request for Quotations (eRFQ) Below €25.000

-Contracts below the value of €25,000 for supplies/services and below €50,000 for works and engineering related services may be procured by seeking quotations at local level where collaborative procurement arrangements are not already in place.
+Contracts below the value of €25,000 may be procured by seeking quotations at Department level where collaborative procurement arrangements are not already in place, by email for individual purchases up to €25,000 excl.
+VAT.